The bird prints came about as a transition from the textile screen prints I was making during the 1980’s to prints on paper.

 They have been printed in black ink with a hand roller through an etching press.
 The prints have been exhibited throughout Australia and several sets of 10 have been purchased for public collections.

 The editions were determined at 100 for each image and now some editions are completed.
-Blocks are canceled as they expire.
+Blocks are cancelled as they expire.